cssinjs/jss/docs/jss-plugin-vendor-prefixer.md

 ## Add vendor prefixes in the browser

-This vendor prefixer knows which properties and values are supported in the current runtime and changes only whats required.
+This vendor prefixer knows which properties and values are supported in the current runtime and changes only what's required.
 The best thing is - you don't need to download all of them.
-Also it is very fast, all checks are cached.
+Also, it is fast, because all checks are cached.

 ### Example